Secure your networks with Azure Firewall Manager

 The key features offered by Azure Firewall Manager are:

+Central Azure Firewall deployment and configuration.
 You can centrally deploy and configure multiple Azure Firewall instances that span different Azure regions and subscriptions.

+Hierarchical policies (global and local).
 You can use Azure Firewall Manager to centrally manage Azure Firewall policies across multiple secured virtual hubs.
 Your central IT teams can author global firewall policies to enforce organization wide firewall policy across teams.
 Locally authored firewall policies allow a DevOps self-service model for better agility.

-In addition to Azure Firewall, you can integrate third-party security-as-a-service providers to provide additional network protection for your VNet and branch Internet connections.
-This feature is available only with secured virtual hub deployments (see above).
+Integrated with third-party security-as-a-service for advanced security.
+In addition to Azure Firewall, you can integrate third-party security-as-a-service providers to provide extra network protection for your VNet and branch Internet connections.
+This feature is available only with secured virtual hub deployments.

+Region availability.
 You can use Azure Firewall Policies across regions.
 For example, you can create a policy in the West US region, and still use it in the East US region.

+DDoS protection plan.
 You can associate your virtual networks with a DDoS protection plan within Azure Firewall Manager.

+Manage Web Application Firewall policies.
 You can centrally create and associate Web Application Firewall (WAF) policies for your application delivery platforms, including Azure Front Door and Azure Application Gateway.

 Azure Firewall Manager policies

 A Firewall policy is an Azure resource that contains NAT, network, and application rule collections and Threat Intelligence settings.
-It is a global resource that can be used across multiple Azure Firewall instances in Secured Virtual Hubs and Hub Virtual Networks.
+It's a global resource that can be used across multiple Azure Firewall instances in Secured Virtual Hubs and Hub Virtual Networks.
 New policies can be created from scratch or inherited from existing policies.
 Inheritance allows DevOps to create local firewall policies on top of organization mandated base policy.
 Policies work across regions and subscriptions.

 You can create Firewall Policy and associations with Azure Firewall Manager.
 However, you can also create and manage a policy using REST API, templates, Azure PowerShell, and the Azure CLI.
 Once you create a policy, you can associate it with a firewall in a virtual WAN hub making it a Secured Virtual Hub and/or associate it with a firewall in a standard Azure virtual network making it a Hub Virtual Network.